eonum/medlandscape/medlandscape-app/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Compatability

+This web-application is built on with the newest features of JavaScript ES6.
+As such it is not supported on Windows Edge.
+Sadly the application is not yet adapted for usage on mobile devices.

 ## Usage

 Once you have installed the different modules and have managed to start the application there are many different things you can do.